Ten Things You Didn’t Know About Starlink

 Starlink included an image within the app files of “Dishy”, a parody of the famous “Clippy” assistant in older Microsoft Office software.
 When a user found Dishy in the app, they could even print out the character.
 It’s even described as a “fun secret feature” when found!

-If you pay attention to the graphic, you might notice that it’s actually an orbital transfer ellipse.
+If you have a Gen 2 or Gen 3 Starlink system, you might have noticed the graphic on the front of the Wifi router.
+It’s actually an orbital transfer ellipse.
 This is a maneuver that spacecraft can use to transfer from one orbit to another.
 In this case, the graphic is an orbital transfer ellipse from Earth to Mars.

 Starlink is operated by Elon Musk’s SpaceX company.
 Elon Musk and SpaceX have plans to eventually colonize Mars, so the Earth to Mars orbital transfer is an important part of the company’s mission.